North Carolina Negligence Laws

 North Carolina negligence laws follow the doctrine of contributory negligence, which bars recovery by the plaintiff if he or she is partially at fault.
 The majority of other states follow the doctrine of comparable negligence, in which the amount of damages is reduced in proportion to the plaintiff's degree of fault.

 The following chart highlights some of the main provisions of North Carolina's negligence laws.
 See Negligence: Background for a general overview.

 |Contributory Negligence-Limit to Plaintiff's Recovery||Plaintiff may not recover damages if even partially at fault.

 |Contribution Among Tortfeasors||Yes; §§1B-1 to 1B-6|

 |Uniform Act||§1B-1 to 1B-6|

-Note: State laws are constantly changing -- contact a North Carolina personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change at any time, usually through the enactment of newly signed legislation but sometimes through higher court decisions and other means.
+Make sure you contact a North Carolina personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.